 It makes sense that Ousdale would be the first place William came to on crossing the border of Caithness as he would have been following the Ord Road.
 This is one of the oldest roads in Caithness and for hundreds of years was the main route in and out.
 It is named for the Ord of Caithness, a high, granite feature which is crossed by the road.

 I was made aware of the Ord Road by the broch’s informative signage.
 This included a map that showed me how it intersected with both the A9 and the broch path.
 It looked to me like an interesting alternative to A-road traffic-dodging, even if that traffic is light.
-Besides, I love an old road.
-And the older, the better.
+This was a welcome, if unanticipated, option.

 The Ord road was narrow, and largely composed of boot-eating, ankle-deep bog.
 There was also a not insignificant chance that it might try to go up, down or along some terrifying gradients; in the 17th century, the road was feared for the steepness of the cliffs to which it clung.